 In comparison, the 2018 Lonely Planet Colombia guidebook only includes 19 restaurants in Medellín and they missed many of the best.

 Also, the Medellin Guru website is a better way to find restaurants in the metro area.
 We have reviewed over 85 restaurants in Medellín and the Aburrá Valley.
-Also, we have curated lists of the best of several types of restaurants, including:
+In addition, we have curated lists of the best of several types of restaurants, including:

 - 12 Best Vegan and Vegetarian Restaurants in El Poblado